 NB: Due to our Covid 19 protocol returns are taking a little longer to process than normal as we are putting the packets into quarantine before opening them, please be patient and they will be sorted asap.

 A unique close fitting hoof boot designed to keep wounds, poultices and dressings clean.
 Bearing this in mind exuberant horses and those having undertaken a period of box rest may damage the boot by standing on it or doing racing stops.
-In these situations you may wish to consider placing an overreach boot on top of the medical hoof boot or using a more traditional poultice for the first day turned out.
+Woofwear recommend using an overreach boot on top of the medical hoof boot to help hold in place or using a more traditional poultice for the first day turned out.

 - Keeps wounds, poultices and dressings clean